MehrdadMiri/simple4x/README.md

+# Warning
+Do not scroll if you have Trypophobia (fear of holes) as the images used in the first versions may be irritating to you.
+After official release I will fix that problem.

 # simple4x
 This project aims to create a simple 4x game using Golang.
 I want to try and build a fun simple 4x game and put it on App store and Google play for people to enjoy.